oguimbal/jcool-docs/general/graphql.md

 }
 ```

-NB: "SomeName" is used by some libraries that do intelligent caching.
+?>NB: "SomeName" is used by some libraries that do intelligent caching.
 If you don't use it, you can put anything, like an explicit name.